AstaJoks/Ri-cine-photo/README.md

 </table>

-### Manual testing
+## Manual testing

 - The website was tested on Google Chrome, Internet Explorer and Microsoft Edge browsers.

 - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhoneX & Samsung Galaxy NotePro.

-- The get in touch form was is
+- The required fields in the get in touch form were checked

 - A large amount of testing was done to ensure that all pages were linking correctly.

 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

-### Lighthouse Testing
+## Lighthouse Testing

-### Validator Testing
+## Validator Testing

 - HTML
   - No errors were returned when passing through the official [W3C validator]()
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator]()

-### Unfixed bugs
+## Unfixed bugs

-## Deployment
+# Deployment

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+- This project was developed using GitPod, which was then committed and pushed to GitHub using the GitPod terminal.

+## Deploying on GitHub Pages

+To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken:

+  - Log into GitHub or create an account.
+  - Locate the GitHub Repository.
+  - At the top of the repository, select Settings from the menu items.
-  - In the GitHub repository, navigate to the Settings tab
+  - Scroll down the Settings page to the "Pages" section.
-  - From the source section drop-down menu, select the Master Branch
+  - Under "Source" click the drop-down menu labelled "None" and select "Main".
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Upon selection, the page will automatically refresh meaning that the website is now deployed.
+  - Scroll back down to the "Pages" section to retrieve the deployed link.

 The live link can be found here -

-## Credits
+# Credits

-### Code
+## Code

 - Reference Code which I used to create my Image and quote cards [CSS Responsive Card & Hover Effects with Flexbox | HTML CSS3 Tutorials 2021](https://www.youtube.com/watch?v=qXRYMdvq_Dc).

-### Resources
+## Resources

 - [Code Institute](https://codeinstitute.net/ie/)
 - [Readme](https://readme.so/)